mtmk/ProtobufSockets/README.md

 =============
 A few backend services that needs to process light to medium load (tens to a few hundred messages per second) in a ressilient fashion (i.e. subscriber can connect to an equal publisher if one fails).
-Also no overall message consistency is guaranteed either, so durign failover yoou might loose a few messages.
+Also note that no overall message consistency is guaranteed.
+During failover you might lose a few messages.
-Your application should be tolerant for this occasional message loss as well.
+Your application should be tolerant for this occasional message loss.